twu781/twu781_CSCI201_Assignment3/README.md

-# homework-1-twu-twu781
+# homework-3-twu-twu781

 Name: Tong Wu

 USCID: 9675835428

-Main program is located in Calender.java file in src directory.
+Main program is index.jsp.
+I used solution code from Assignment 2 for CSS.
+Database SQL script is located in database.sql in assignment 3 folder.

-The project cannot be built until build path is correctly configured.